Rewilding Europe Foundation

 According to the statutes, ‘’Rewilding Europe Foundation has the objective of, in particular but not exclusively, stimulating (having stimulated), in association with local organisations, the return and expansion of wild nature and wildlife in Europe, as well the stimulation of nature and landscape development, on the basis of natural processes and for the benefit of society.’’

-Foundation Rewilding Europe also is the sole owner of two limited liability companies:
+Rewilding Europe B.V. is the sole owner of three limited liability companies:

-- Rewilding Europe Capital B.V., a limited liability company founded in 2017 and registered in the Netherlands.
-This company grants medium and long term concessional loans to local SMEs that have a positive impact on the Foundation’s rewilding activities, either by creating employment, attracting tourists or stimulating local economic development in the rewilding areas, contributing to developing the necessary buy-in from the population in and directly outside the rewilding areas.
-These SMEs are indispensable to the success of the Foundation’s activities in the rewilding areas.
-Any profits derived from Rewilding Europe Capital B.V. shall be channelled entirely to the Foundation.
+• Rewilding Europe Capital B.V. was founded and registered in the Netherlands in 2017 and provides medium and long-term loans to small and medium-sized enterprises that have a positive impact on rewilding activities in the rewilding landscapes, either by creating employment, attracting tourists, or stimulating local economic development, contributing to developing the necessary buy-in from the population in and directly outside the rewilding landscapes.

-Detailed information is available in the Strategic Plan of Rewilding Europe Foundation, as approved by the Supervisory Board on 25 March 2019.
+Detailed information is available in the Strategic Plan of Rewilding Europe Foundation, as approved by the Supervisory Board in November 2021.
+An overview of main carried out activities per year can be found in our annual achievements overview.

 Financial reporting

-Rewilding Europe’s Annual Review includes the financial annual report, yearly financial statements are published on the website.
+Rewilding Europe’s Annual Review includes our financial annual report, while yearly financial statements are published on the website.